imskm/kore-doc/api/pgsql.md

 ### Description

-Returns the number of tuples affected by a query.
+Returns the number of rows (tuples) in the query result.

 | Parameter | Description |
 | --- | --- |